Van Zanic - Head Coach

 For the past 12 seasons, Van Zanic has handled the head coaching duties for Geneva′s softball team.
 During his tenure, Geneva has won more games than in any other 11 year stretch in school history.
 With a career mark of 333-217, Zanic has won more games than any other softball coach in school history.

-In 2014, Zanic led Geneva to a 30-19 record, marking the tenth consecutive season that the Golden Tornadoes reached at least 20 victories, including eight of those seasons that reached over 25 wins.
-In doing so, Geneva also advanced to the NCCAA national tournament for the fourth time under Zanic′s leadership and its third consecutive trip to the PAC title game, which they won in 2012.
+In 2014, Zanic led Geneva to a 23-17 record, marking the tenth consecutive season that the Golden Tornadoes reached at least 20 victories, including eight of those seasons that reached over 25 wins.
+In doing so, Geneva advanced to its third consecutive trip to the PAC title game, which they won in 2012.

 Zanic began his coaching career at Geneva as an assistant during the years of 2000 and 2001.
 He served as Geneva′s full-time sports information director for 15 years before taking over as interim athletic director in the summer of 2013.